the-fanan/sum-files-challenge/README.md

 Your submission if accepted, will be added to the rankings section below:

 ## To run solution
-From the root directory of this project run `python3 python-solution/main.py`
+From the root directory of this project run `pypy python-solution/main.py`